The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 Bottom Line

 For most travelers, the Rolling Square AirCard Pro Dual is the wallet tracker to pack.
-It’s the only card here that reports on both Apple Find My and Google Find Hub, so a lost wallet pings off whatever phones fill the airport you happen to be in.
+It’s the only card here that works with both Apple Find My and Google Find Hub, so you set it to whichever network is dense in the region you’re traveling through.

 If your trips stay inside iPhone-dense cities and you want the quickest hotel-room search, the AirTag 2 with a wallet holder is the sharper tool.
 Budget iPhone travelers should grab the $20 UGREEN FineTrack for its two-year, no-charger battery.
 Anyone who hates packing cables on a long trip will be happy with the sealed Chipolo CARD Spot.